 Do you love cycling, want more strength in your legs, but don’t feel like lifting weights in the weight room?
 Then try low cadence for your next bike workout.

-Strength training is a good complement to endurance sports.
-Cyclists and triathletes accept now that it is an important part of training.
-Here we explain how to set up a program of strength training for cyclists and triathletes.
+Strength training is an excellent complement to endurance sports.
+Cyclists and triathletes now recognise that it is a fundamental part of training.
+Here we explain how to set up an effective strength training programme for cyclists and triathletes.

 Following the triumph of “functional training” in the fitness scene, the term has once again become a topic of conversation, not least due to the Corona pandemic.
 But what does “functional training” mean – and what can endurance athletes learn from it?

 Everyone needs strength, that’s clear.
-But should you train strength on the machines, with free weights or with your own body weight?
-An overview of the different options.
+But should you train strength on machines, with free weights or with your own body weight?
+Does strength training come before or after running?
+How long does it take to recover from muscle training?
+Here is an overview of the different options.